 Kitchen waste compost

 To avoid filling the landfill and losing these precious nutrients, keep all your kitchen waste (i.e. peelings, rotting vegetables, leftovers) and make a compost heap.
-Attention should be given to having one part of green (nitrogen rich, soft or slimy) for about two parts of brown (carbon rich, dry and fibrous).
+Add one part of "green" kitchen scraps (nitrogen rich, soft or slimy) for about one or two parts of "brown" material (carbon rich, dry and fibrous).
 Straw, leaf mould and dried grass clippings are particularly good when added to kitchen waste.
 Mix it well and let it compost.
-Cover the heap with plastic or a roof to prevent nutrient lost and water clogging.
+Cover the heap with plastic or a roof to prevent nutrient losses and excess moisture.

 The resulting compost is perfect to start seedlings.
 Potting mix can be made by mixing one part compost, one part soil and one part leaf mould.
-Also, for highly demanding plants (i.e. brassica), a handful of this compost can be added in the hole when transplanting.
+Also, for highly demanding plants (i.e. brassicas or tomatoes), a handful of this compost can be added in the hole when transplanting.

-In order to close the cycle of nutrients, ideally human wastes should also be composted and returned to the soil.
+Though not technically "veganic", ideally human waste should also be composted and returned to the soil in order to close the cycle of nutrients.
 While this may seem unappealing at first, in our current system we defecate in our drinking water supply, which brings a heavy environmental toll for the resulting sewage treatment.
 In home gardening, composted humanure doesn’t need to be used in the vegetable gardens: it can be used on surrounding trees and shrubs, eventually bringing nutrients back to the gardens through the leaves.
 To learn about the options available for composting humanure, check out the Humanure Handbook by Joseph Jenkins free online.
-Note that humanure must be composted using specific techniques in order to be safe, so proper research must be done ahead of time.
+Note that humanure must be composted using specific techniques in order to be safe, and it may not be permitted or practical in certain settings, so proper research must be done ahead of time.

 History and influences